JOIN OUR TEAM

 -

-The Youth Programs Intern will assist the Youth Programs Manager and Youth Programs Director in providing high quality enrichment classes.
-This will include assisting in at least two of five weekly gardening classes for pre-K through middle school students, acting as an aide in teaching as well as assisting youth with hands-on projects.
+The Youth Programs Intern will assist the Youth Programs team (Youth Programs Coordinator, Manager, and Director) in providing high quality enrichment classes.
+This will include assisting in at least one, but preferably two, of six weekly gardening classes for pre-K through middle school students, acting as an aide in teaching as well as assisting youth with hands-on projects.
 The Intern will be responsible for assisting with the set-up and break-down of classes, which are often held outdoors.
 The Intern may also assist with youth day camps or workshops.
-Depending on availability, the Intern may assist with youth culinary classes in the Working Food kitchen, which would include hands-on assistance with class set-up and break-down, class preparation and research in the Working Food office, greenhouse work at GROW HUB, and/or garden maintenance at various community centers around town.

 Provide general guidance and instruction during activities, ensuring that participants understand the rules and objectives.
 Provide one-on-one assistance for students who may need extra attention.